Director, STI—Costume Designer and Faculty, DeSales University

 Acting Instructor & Faculty, DeSales University

 Mr. Dennis' television work includes a recurring role on Star Trek: Voyager as well as guest-star roles on NBC's Profiler, ABC's Miracles, The Young and the Restless, and two episodes of Enterprise.
-He has appeared in over thirty equity stage roles at award-winning regional theatres and in New York, and has directed in New York, LA, and regionally.
+He has appeared in over 30 equity stage roles at award-winning regional theatres and in New York, and he has directed in New York and Los Angeles as well as regionally.

 Technical Director, DeSales University

 Ms. Feeney has worked at the Tony Award winning Utah Shakespearean Festival, most recently as the Assistant Scenery Supervisor in the Adams Theatre.
 At Play Makers Repertory Company, she was Production Assistant Technical Director on several shows as well as Production Technical Director for Stones in His Pockets.

 Ms. Lewis has worked professionally in the acting field for more than 25 years.
 She has enjoyed diverse professional experiences from Cabaret shows, to musicals, to Shakespeare.
 She has done radio shows and commercials as well as television commercials, films, and video work.
 Two of her most recognizable film credits are Girl, Interrupted and Let's Talk.
 She has also taught drama and acting for drama arts schools, Jewish community centers, high schools, and college.